Definition: the term esfacelo describes a mixture of dead tissue.

-The sloughs, are observed as a flexible, viscous and soft tissue, yellow, can vary from gray to pink.
+The sloughs are observed as a flexible, dense, and soft tissue; yellow can vary from gray to pink.

 It is composed of a large amount of fibrin and moisture.

-It is common for this tissue to print that it is separated from the deeper skin of the wound, however, when you try to extract it with the tweezers, it is stretched and collected, so it is verified that it is attached to the internal skin of the wound. the wound.
+It is common for this tissue to print that it is separated from the wound’s deeper skin; however, when you try to extract it with the tweezers, it is stretched and collected, so it is verified that it is attached to the internal skin of the wound.
+The wound.

 These inflammatory and necrotic tissue remains must be removed to facilitate surgical cleaning and wound healing as they produce effects such as:

-- Source of infections: The necrotic tissue is a potential source of infection, since they are formed by cell debris and debris that are excellent for bacterial feeding, and therefore, substrate for its growth and proliferation.
+- The necrotic tissue is a potential source of infection since they are formed by cell debris and debris that are excellent for bacterial feeding and, therefore, a substrate for its growth and proliferation.

-- Prolongation of the inflammatory phase: Because the body tries to eliminate these remains and bacteria in it.
+- Prolongation of the inflammatory phase: The body tries to eliminate these remains and bacteria.

-- It prevents the revitalization of the wound: Because it obstructs the contraction and revitalization of the wound mechanically, since it is occupying the place that should fill the new tissue and prevents or delays its development within the healing process.
+- It prevents the revitalization of the wound: It obstructs the contraction and regeneration of the damage mechanically since it occupies the place that should fill the new tissue and prevents or delays its development within the healing process.

-- Appearance of pathologies that can cause amputation of limbs and even death.
+- The appearance of pathologies that can cause amputation of limbs and even death.

-The distinction of the necrotic tissue with respect to the esfacelado tissue, to define the treatment, is made according to its appearance:
+The distinction between the necrotic tissue concerning the esfacelado tissue to define the treatment is made according to its appearance:

-Necrotic tissue or eschar, is made up of proteins such as collagen, elastin and fibrin, and even other types of cells and bacteria that form a hard and dried scab, usually is brown, gray or black.
+Necrotic tissue, or eschar, comprises proteins such as collagen, elastin, fibrin, and even other types of cells and bacteria that form a challenging and dried scab, usually brown, gray, or black.

-The esfacelado fabric has a structure similar to the necrotic tissue, however, has a greater amount of moisture and fibrin, forming a viscous layer, whitish or yellow, difficult to hold by its flabby and elastic consistency.
+The esfacelado fabric has a structure similar to the necrotic tissue.
+However, it has a more significant amount of moisture and fibrin, forming a dense layer, whitish or yellow, difficult to hold by its flabby and elastic consistency.

-There are cases where intermediate stages can be presented between the slit and the necrotic plaque that exist within the same wound.
+There are cases where intermediate stages can be presented between the slit and the necrotic plaque within the same wound.